 With new found enthusiasm we hit the search on Premier Inn’s website and found the following hotels all with accessible rooms

-The full list of accessible Premier Inn hotels located in London can be found here.
+View the full list of accessible Premier Inn hotels located in London.

 Travelodge